-(1) IN GENERAL.-Except as otherwise provided in this subsection, the amendments made by titles I and II of this Act shall apply with respect to articles sold on or after July 1, 1965.
+(1) In GENERAL.-Except as otherwise provided in this subsection, the amendments made by titles I and II of this Act shall apply with respect to articles sold on or after July 1, 1965.

-(2) SPECIAL RULES.-The amendments made by sections 201(b)(2) (relating to automobile parts and accessories) and 202(a) (relating to lubricating oil) shall apply with respect to articles sold on or after January 1, 1966.
-The amendments made by section 202 (b) and (c) (relating to pay-ments with respect to lubricating oil) shall take effect January 1, 1966.
-The amendments made by section 203, insofar as they relate to the tax imposed uy section 4131 (relating to electric light bulbs) of the Code, and the amend-ments made by section 208, insofar as they relate to the tax imposed by section 4061(b) (relating to automotive parts and accessories), section 4091 (relating to lubricating oil), or section 4131 (relating to electric light bulbs) of the Code, shall apply with respect to articles sold on or after January 1, 1966.
-The amendments made by sections 207 (relating to partial payments; sales of installment accounts) and 209(a) (relating to floor stocks refunds on passenger autombles, etc.) shall take effect July 1, 1965.
-The amend-ments made by section 210 (relating to Highway Trust Fund) shall take effect January 1, 1966.
-(3) INSTALLMENT BALLSE FTO FOR MURPHORE of the section of the secti by section 4131 (relating to electric light bulbs) of the Code, and the amend-
+(2) Special Rules.-The amendments made by sections 201(b) (2) (relating to automobile parts and accessories) and 202(a) (relating to lubricating oil) shall apply with respect to articles sold on or after January 1, 1966.
+The amendments made by section 202 (b) and (c) (relating to payments with respect to lubricating oil) shall take effect January 1, 1966.
+The amendments made by section 203, insofar as they relate to the tax imposed by section 4131 (relating to electric light bulbs) of the Code, and the amendments made by section 208, insofar as they relate to the tax imposed by section 4061(b) (relating to automotive parts and accessories), section 4091 (relating to lubricating oil), or section 4131 (relating to electric light bulbs) of the Code, shall apply with respect to articles sold on or after January 1, 1966.
+The amendments made by sections 207 (relating to partial payments; sales of installment accounts) and 209(a) (relating to floor stocks refunds on passenger automibles, etc.) shall take effect July 1, 1965.
+The amendments made by section 210 (relating to Highway Trust Fund) shall take effect January 1, 1966.

+(3) Installment galva Fro For Formance (4) by section 4131 (relating to electric light bulbs) of the Code, and the amend-

-(3) INSTALLMENT SALES, ETC.-For purposes of paragraphs (1) and (2), an article shall not be considered sold before July 1, 1965, or January 1, 1966, as the case may be, unless possession or right to possession passes to the purchaser before such date.
+(3) Installment sales, etc.-For purposes of paragraphs (1) and (2), an article shall not be considered sold before July 1, 1965, or January 1, 1966, as the case may be, unless possession or right to possession passes to the purchaser before such date.
 In the case of-

-(A) a lease, (B) a contract for the sale of an article where it is provided that the price shall be paid by installments and title to the article sold does not pass until a future date notwithstanding partial payment by installments.
+(A) a lease,(B) a contract for the sale of an article where it is provided that the price shall be paid by installments and title to the article sold does not pass until a future date notwithstanding partial payment by installments.

-(C) a conditional sale, or (D) a chattel mortgage arrangement wherein it is provided that the sale price shall be paid in installments, entered into before such date, payments made on or after such date shall, for purposes of this subsection, be considered as payments made with respect to articles sold on or after such date. (b) FACILITIES AND SERVICES TAXES .- relate to the taxes imposed by section 4231 of the Code, shall apply with respect to admissions, services, or uses after noon, December 31, 1965.
+(C) a conditional sale, or (D) a chattel mortgage arrangement wherein it is provided that the sale price shall be paid in installments, entered into before such date, payments made on or after such date shall, for purposes of this subsection, be considered as payments made with respect to articles sold on or after such date.

+(b) FACILITIES AND SERVICES TAXES .-